 I went outside with binoculars.
 There were patches of clouds, but things looked good.
 The moon was in Leo between Regulus and Saturn.
-I saw the 3 together through my binoculars.
+I saw them together through my binoculars.

 The moon was dark on the bottom of its left side.
 It looked like a cookie with a bite out of it.
 I saw features: Tycho, Plato & the foot with 3 toes.
-The curve of Earth's shadow struck me as the moon entered the umbra.
-The curve was well-defined, and I understood how ancient Greeks knew the earth was round.
-I could also see how less enlightened cultures made up weird stories.
+The curve of Earth's shadow struck me.
+It was well-defined, and I understood how ancient Greeks knew the earth was round.
+I could also see how less enlightened cultures invented weird stories.
 The Vikings told of a wolf devouring the moon.

 The moon darkened, and I thought it might disappear.
-I thought there might be dust in the atmosphere.
+I thought there might be dust in our atmosphere.
 The partial phase was striking with half the moon inside the umbra.

 The lit portion shrunk to a sliver on the moon's right side.
 A partial eclipse is more eerie than a total because of the contrast.
 During totality, a copper hue washes over the surface, minimizing the drama.
 I anticipated the moment when the moon would be totally inside the umbra.

-A totally eclipsed moon remains visible because our atmosphere bends light onto its surface.
+A totally eclipsed moon is still visible because our atmosphere bends light onto its surface.
 Our atmosphere scatters light with short wavelengths.
 Long wavelengths like orange and red reach the moon.
 I imagined myself on the moon, watching Earth cover the sun.

 The eclipse lasted 3 hours, 26 minutes and was visible across North America.
 Everyone on the night side of Earth could see it.

-A lunar eclipse occurs every 6 months.
-It occurs when a full moon lines up with the earth & sun.
-There is not one every month because the moon's orbit is tilted 5 degrees.
+A total lunar eclipse occurs when a full moon lines up with the earth & sun.
+This happens only once in 6 months because the moon's orbit is tilted 5 degrees.